Love Me, Love Me Not (game show): Gameplay

 Two contestants of the same sex competed, facing a panel of three members of the opposite sex.
 Each game alternated between men "chasing" women and women chasing men.
 The two members of the same sex competed to capture panel members, who, in turn, did their best to avoid capture.

 In round one panelists started with $100.
 The champion contestant chose one of the three panelists, who asked a "true/false" question pertaining to topics such as love, sex and relationships.
 The contestant was required to correctly judge the truth of the statement in order to capture the panelist.
 Otherwise, the panelist received another $100.
 The challenger would then undertake the same process with one of the remaining panelists, while the champion attempted to capture the remaining panelist.

 For round two, starting with the challenger, each contestant attempted to capture the un-captured panelists.
 In this round, if a contestant failed, the panelist was given $200 (later avoiding a capture was worth $100, a total that increased to $200 if all three of the panelists were captured).
 Once all three panelists were captured, each contestant tried to capture one of their opponent's panelists until one contestant captured all three.
 The game limited the competition to ten questions (this total was nine, if the champion was ahead when all three panelists were first captured).
 The winner received $1,000 and, together with the panelist with the most money, advanced to the bonus round, the "Chase Around the Daisy."
 The winning panelist kept his/her money, while the others each received $100 and remained on the panel until having played five games, or advancing to the endgame.

-If the two contestants were tied after twelve questions, the hostess asked a question with a numerical answer.
+If the two contestants were tied after twelve questions (originally ten), the hostess asked a question with a numerical answer.
 The champion was required to provide a guess, and the challenger had to determine if the correct answer was higher or lower.
 Challengers won the game with a correct answer.

-If two panelists were tied, each panelist in turn read the winning contestant a statement.
+If two or three panelists were tied with the most money, each panelist in turn read the winning contestant a statement.
 If either one fooled the contestant, that panelist received $100.
 Otherwise, the contestant received a $100 bonus.
 This continued until the tie was broken or until all questions were exhausted.
-At this point, the contestant closer to the left gave the first guess to the numerical question and the other determined if the correct answer was higher or lower.
-In the event that a tie existed between all three panelists, they were given ten seconds to write down their best guess to a question with a numerical answer.
+At this point, if two panelists were tied, the contestant closer to the left gave the first guess to the numerical question and the other determined if the correct answer was higher or lower.
+If all three panelists were still tied, they were given ten seconds to write down their best guess to a question with a numerical answer.
 The winning panelist received an extra $100.